WadElla/Students-Attendance-System/README.md

 # Students-Attendance-System
-This project was designed to help schools to track student time and attendance information.
+This project was designed to help schools to track student time and attendance information using php.